realme-govt-nz/azure-b2c-integration/Login-MTS.md

 - `yourtenant` with the name of your B2C tenant (without the `.onmicrosoft.com`)
 - `yourEntityID` with a valid RealMe Issuer (see [RealMe request parameters](https://developers.realme.govt.nz/how-realme-works/realme-request-parameters)) in this format `https://www.agencyname.govt.nz/context/application-name`

-3. Update the RealMe Login SAML Metadat
+3. Update the RealMe Login SAML Metadata:
-- From the `Integration-Bundle-MTS-VX.X.zip` (See previous step), open the `MTSIdPLoginSAMLMetadata.xml` file.
+- From the `MTS-Post-Onboarding-Bundle-2023.zip` (See downloaded RealMe Bundle file), open the `MTSIdPLoginSAMLMetadata.xml` file.
 - Copy the content of the file (do not copy the `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>` line).
-- Open the `TrustFrameworkExtensions.xml` and past here:
+- Open the `TrustFrameworkExtensions.xml` as paste here inside the CDATA section:

     ```xml
     <Item Key="PartnerEntity"><![CDATA[
-    Add RealMe Metadata Here
+    Add RealMe Login Metadata Here
     ]]>
     ```
 - Save your changes.